 - May increase absorption of fluids through the gut.

 - May decrease the mobilization of sodium from bone and soft tissue.

-When you combine these risk factors, it’s a recipe for hyponatremia.
+When you combine these risk factors, it’s a recipe for exercise-associated hyponatremia.
 Let’s talk about the symptoms now.

 When we talk about the symptoms of overhydration, we’re talking about the symptoms of hyponatremia.
 Hyponatremia symptoms fall into two buckets: